 You are only prompted to authenticate manually if you are signing on to your Windows machine without a network connection or Wi-Fi.

-- The minimum version you require depends on your organization's configuration:
+- The minimum version of Windows login you need depends on the following:

 - If your organization requires you to enter a password to authenticate, you'll need PingID for Windows login 2.3 or later.